poteto/hiring-without-whiteboards/README.md

 - [Listium](https://listium.com/jobs) | Melbourne, Australia | Design and code proof of concept features with the team
 - [Litmus](https://litmus.com/careers#openings) | Remote | General technical questions, take-home code challenge, discussion, on-site programming session, meet & greet with the team
 - [LittleThings](https://www.littlethings.com/careers.html) | New York, NY | Take home code challenge, Discussion
-- [LoanZen](https://loanzen.in/team.html#Career) | Bengaluru, India | Initial phone interview about experience, a solve-at-home project based on the kind of work we do at our company, on-site interview discussing the submitted solution and a general discussion with the whole team
 - [Lob](https://lob.com/careers) | San Francisco, CA | Initial phone screen followed by an on-site interview.
 Technical problems discussed during the interview are all simplified versions of problems we've had to solve in production.
 Our entire interview process and what we're looking for is described in our blog post [How We Interview Engineers](https://lob.com/blog/how-we-interview-engineers).
 - [Locastic](https://www.locastic.com/posao) | Split, Croatia | Take-home code challenge, technical discussion & on-site programming session, meet & greet with the team
 - [Locaweb](https://www.locaweb.com.br/carreira) | São Paulo, Brazil | Skype interview, take-home project and discussion on-site